Air pollution: Healthy neighborhoods are free of pollution and toxins that undermine safety, health, and well-being.

 Insights & Analyses

-• The air pollution exposure index for people of color is 14 points higher than the index for White people.
-The air exposure index for Black people is 18 points higher than that of White people.
+• Nationally, The air pollution exposure index for cancer risk is 13 points higher for people of color than for white people.
+The index for Black people is 17 points higher than for white people.

-• The air pollution exposure index is highest for Black residents in southern states such as Alabama, Georgia, and Louisiana.
-It is lowest in states such as Wyoming and Hawaii.
+• The air pollution exposure index for cancer risk is highest for Black residents in the cities of Sacramento and Fresno.
+It is lowest in the City and County of Honolulu and the city of Lubbock.

 Drivers of Inequity

-People of color are disproportionately exposed to air pollution that is primarily caused by White Americans’ consumption habits.
-This disparity is largely caused by ongoing racial segregation forged through historical practices such as racially exclusive housing covenants and zoning laws as well as ongoing ones such as discriminatory hiring and mortgage lending.
+Research has shown that Black, Asian American, Latinx, and low-income communities in the United States are disproportionately exposed to air pollution.
+And despite higher PM2.5 exposure caused by the consumption habits of white residents, Black and Latinx breathe a disproportionate share of that pollution.
+This disparity of uneven exposure to air pollution is reflective of ongoing racial segregation forged through historical practices such as racially exclusive housing covenants and zoning laws, as well as discriminatory hiring and mortgage lending.
 These practices have dispossessed communities of color of economic and political power.
-As a result, their neighborhoods are often located in closer proximity to highways, industrial plants, and other sources of pollutants.
+As a result, communities of color are often located closer to highways, industrial plants, and other pollution sources.

 Strategies